moosy/kosmos-cp1-toolchain/README.md

 The transfer will take about 3,5 mins or 7 mins with memory expansion installed.
 This cannot be sped up, because the CP1 determines the speed of communication.

+The data is received and written to the file.
+If you don't have a memory extension installed, you might have to press CAS and STP after the CP1 is ready, because the script still waits for the rest of the data.

 kosmos_send.py filename.json
 ----------------------------